-If you're not a real adventurous eater (like me!), be careful to avoid the more exotic body parts.
+If you're not a really adventurous eater (like me!), be careful to avoid the more exotic body parts.
 Khiri is a popular delicacy.
 It's cow's udder, seasoned, cooked, and chopped up into little bite-sized pieces.
 And yes, it does smell milky (just in case you were curious).

 A less crowded option is Khau Galli in central Mumbai (it's situated in the lane beside Midland Restaurant and Bar on Lady Jamshedji Road, in Mahim).
 Be sure to go after 9 p.m. for the best atmosphere.

-Special 2017 Ramadan Food Tours in Mumbai
+Special 2018 Ramadan Food Tours in Mumbai

 - Reality Tours & Travel is conducting special Ramadan Street Food tours to Mohammad Ali Road and vicinity from 6 p.m. to 9 p.m. on Saturday May 19 and Sunday May 20, 2018.
 Additional dates will be confirmed.
 The cost is 1,500 rupees per person, including all food.
 Book early as spots fill up fast.
 You'll also get to visit the tour guide's family, and share sweets and Ramadan stories with them.
 It's a fabulous local experience!